Victor Perez (golfer): Professional career

 Perez made a good start to the 2019 European Tour, finishing joint 3rd in the first event of the season, the Honma Hong Kong Open, played in November 2018.
 In September 2019, Perez earned his first European Tour victory by winning the Alfred Dunhill Links Championship.
 He tied for 4th place in the 2019 WGC-HSBC Champions and the following week was joint runner-up in the Turkish Airlines Open after a six-man playoff.
 Perez finished the European Tour season 13th on the Race to Dubai and ended 2019 at 45th in the Official World Golf Ranking to qualify for the 2020 Masters Tournament, his first major championship.

 In January 2020, Perez finished tied-for-second at the Abu Dhabi HSBC Championship.
 He finished runner-up again in October 2020, at the BMW PGA Championship.

 In May 2022, Perez won the Dutch Open in a playoff over Ryan Fox.
 He holed two long-range putts on the third and fourth playoff holes to extend and eventually win the playoff.
 It was his second European Tour victory.

 In January 2023, Perez won the Abu Dhabi HSBC Championship.
 He shot a final-round 66 to win by one shot ahead of Min Woo Lee and Sebastian Söderberg.

+In November 2025, Perez signed with LIV Golf, joining Cleeks GC.
+As a result he also resigned his PGA Tour membership.